kgarayev/operational/README.md

 - State Management: Implement a state management solution like Redux Toolkit to manage the component's state more efficiently, especially when dealing with complex data manipulation.
 - Modular Code: Consider abstracting the functions into separate modules and importing them to improve code organization and maintainability.

+### Rate of Change Calculations
+To enable rate of change calculations (i.e., Rate of Cell Count Growth):

+1. Process time-based data format (like the one in the column 0) by the evalFormula function in addition to numbers.
+For example, users could input expressions like (Cell Count[0] - Cell Count[1]) / (Time[0] - Time[1]) to calculate the rate of cell count growth.
+2. Modify the formula evaluation process to handle time-based calculations by incorporating timestamps or time-related data from the original data source.
+3. If the time-based calculation is applied, it needs to be obvious that the first row will have a value of 0 (since there is no previous value to calculate the rate of growth from - i.e. relative value).

+By implementing these enhancements, users will have the capability to calculate and visualize rate of change metrics in the table component.

 -----------

+### Original Readme

 Congratulations on being selected for the next stage of our interview process!